 - Most communication is by computer so there is little to no face-to-face interaction with the teacher or your classmates which could be hard on some people.

 - The power goes out, and you have to make a trek to your friend’s house or McDonald’s to bum some internet to do a test or finish a big project.

 - That above point being said, “no internet” is never an excuse in online school.
 It’s the equivalent to “the dog ate my homework.”

 - If you work, you come straight home to work some more on the computer.

-- If you’re not self-motivated, you will fail.
+- You must be self-motivated.
 There is no one around to make you get on your computer and do school work.

 - Having so much freedom can cause procrastination.

-- You have to have excellent time management skills.
+- You must have excellent time management skills.